Property

 Property Agreements

 Spouses can make an agreement to divide all or some of their family property in whatever way they think is best.
-If the agreement meets the requirements of an interspousal contract under The Family Property Act, a court will not generally change the way the property is divided.
-If the agreement is not an interspousal contract courts can still consider it.
+Certain agreements are given more weight by the court if they meet the requirements set out by law.
+However, even if the agreement does not, the court can still consider it.

 Interspousal Contracts

-Spouses can make a family property agreement that does not meet the requirements for an interspousal contract.
-The Family Property Act states that courts can consider these types of agreements and give them whatever weight the court considers reasonable.
+Spouses can also sign an agreement that does not meet the requirements for an interspousal contract.
+The Family Property Act states that the court can consider these types of agreements when dividing property.
+The court will give the agreement whatever weight it considers reasonable.

 If there is a valid agreement, the court would then go on to look at whether the circumstances under which it was made were unfair to one of the parties.
-The party who is saying it was unfair would need to show that there was undue pressure, exploitation of a power imbalance, other vulnerability or something that prevented the party from understanding some essential part of the agreement.
-The fact that the parties did not have legal advice or that there was no disclosure are not alone enough to show that the agreement was reached in an unfair way.
+The party who is saying it was unfair would need to show that there was a factor at play like:

-If the agreement is not discounted because of unfairness in the process of creating the agreement, the court would then look at the division the parties agreed to.
-The court would consider if the division is within the range of fair and equitable possibilities contemplated under The Family Property Act.
+If the agreement was not created unfairly, the court would then look at the division the parties agreed to.
+How the property was dealt with still needs to fall within the range of fair and equitable possibilities under The Family Property Act.
 The fact that the agreement does not divide everything equally does not alone mean that it should not be considered.

 Disclosure

-To properly deal with some or all family property by agreement, full disclosure by both spouses is generally needed unless the parties are already aware of any assets that may be family property.
+Sometimes, the parties are already aware of assets that may be family property.
+If not, then full disclosure by both spouses will make the court more likely to follow an agreement.
+Agreements will often state that they only cover assets that were disclosed.
 It is important for both spouses to have a complete picture of the family property and its value, including:

 • all real property